colllten/Find-a-Boiler/README.md

 profile through the settings button.
 Their profile picture is also displayed near the top.

 ### NotificationUpdate.java:
+Shows all received and sent friend requests and to whom they are going to.
+Users are given the options to accept, decline, or cancel a friend request.
+Users may also check out the sender's profile.

 ###ProfilePictureFrame.java:
 This is where users select their profile picture, if none is selected, they can go back into their settings and select